eddiecorrigall/xlsx-populate/README.md

 // at row 5, set value at column A to 'abc' and B to 123
 // this is useful if a loop is used to populate along many rows sheet.setColumnValues(5, {A: "abc", B: 123});
-// extend the existing shared formula to another cell cell.shareFormula(cell.getRelativeCell(433,0));
+// extend the existing shared formula row or column-wise to another cell cell.shareFormula(cell.getRelativeCell(433,0));
 ```